Guy Lieser and Steve McGreevy, Chicago Center

 Lieser has more than 30 years of experience as a controller and McGreevy has 27 years.
-Toby Hauck, their facility president, said the two were able to help guide the plane to safety because they have supplemented their experience with over 2,500 hours of instrument flight time in the cockpit themselves.
+Toby Hauck, ZAU Facility Representative, said the two were able to help guide the plane to safety because they have supplemented their experience with over 2,500 hours of instrument flight time in the cockpit themselves.

 In addition, Lieser is a certified flight instructor and a certified aircraft appraiser.
 Hauck said the two deserve this award, but that it should not come as much of a surprise that they would be considered.